spiral/docs/orm/entities.md

 # Record and RecordEntity
-ORM engine include 2 base classes to carry your database data across application: `Record` and `RecordEnity`.
+ORM engine includes 2 base classes to carry your database data across application: `Record` and `RecordEnity`.
 When `Record` class can be described as classic AR implementation, `RecordEntity` requires external transaction or UoW to persist it's data.

 > Implement `RecordInterface` if you want to use custom data carrier.